Lufthansa chief visits crash area as 'cabin video' emerges

 - 'Screaming passengers' -

-The crash, which caused shock worldwide, continues to make headlines, with French and German media saying they have seen a video purportedly showing the final seconds inside the cabin of the doomed airliner, which they said was shot on a mobile phone.
+The crash, which caused shock worldwide, continues to make headlines, with French and German media saying they have seen a video purportedly showing the final seconds aboard the doomed airliner, which they said was shot on a mobile phone that somehow survived the crash.

 "The scene was so chaotic that it was hard to identify people, but the sounds of the screaming passengers made it perfectly clear that they were aware of what was about to happen to them," said French weekly Paris Match.